jimburton/mkpasswd/README.md

     $ cabal run mkpasswd -- -h
     Up to date
     Usage: mkPasswd [OPTION...]
-      -l 6              length of the password
+      -l n              length of the password
       -s                create a somewhat stronger password
       -w                create a password from the concatenation of 3 words, e.g. correcthorsebattery -x                create a very strong password